ChrisLindland/racecar-website/docs/maps/localization/particle_filter_usage.md

   * Or just use `rostopic echo`.
   * If you get somethin in a python program and are unsure of what it is, try printing it out.
 <details><summary>Quaternions Help (if you think angular info will help)</summary>
-You may have noticed the rotations are encoded in quaternions.
+You may have noticed the rotations for these ROS geometry messages are encoded in quaternions.
 Why?
 I really don’t know, but it allows us to track the car’s rotation from -2π to 2π.
 If you care to amuse yourself for a few minutes, feel free to look up quaternions and derive the conversion back to an angle.
 Y'all are smart.
 Or you may just use the ROS’s built-in transformations:

 ```python
   from tf.transformations import euler_from_quaternion